 One of the great and dangerous myths of America is that the "New World" was settled by brave and devout pilgrims, yearning to breathe free and practice their faith.
 The fact is that the Puritans (or "Separatists," as they called themselves) were little more than indentured servants to European corporate interests.

 If history teaches us anything it's that cultists always make the best slaves, and captains of industry in Amsterdam and the City of London set up the plantations as proto-Jonestowns, using newly-created chartered companies like the Massachusetts Bay Company, the Virginia Company and the Dutch West India Company to siphon off the profits while the Puritans (my direct ancestors, mind you) slaved away and masochistically indulged themselves in misery and deprivation (and then eased their suffering with the ultimate narcotic: self-righteousness).

-And as this article from Bible Discernment Ministries argues, the Puritans were little more than a Dominionist death cult, one bent on genocide in the name of Jehovah, quoting this passage from a history of the Puritan/Indian wars:
+And as this article from Bible Discernment Ministries argues, the Puritans were little more than a Dominionist death cult, quoting this passage from a history of the Puritan/Indian wars:

 In light of all of that, this episode of The New Outer Limits is one of the most subversive and perceptive episodes of television I've ever seen.
 Anything more I can say about it would be risking spoilage, so all I can say is that this is an absolute must-see for anyone interested in the real (and secret) history of religion and empire, from ancient times to the colonial era to today (and sadly, tomorrow).
 This episode aired in 2001 but it more timely than ever before.

 It's also ripe to bursting with Gnostic themes.
 Some are obviously borrowed from Dark City, but grafted on to a much more pointed and perceptive critique of the nature - and economics - of belief.
 It definitely rewards repeat viewing, given all of the subtext woven throughout it.